fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### Narrative and Representation
 14: Gertrude Himmelfarb, "Telling it as you like it: postmoderist history and the flight from fact," 158-74; _Rethinking History_, 70-84 (one last dance with Jenkins). **DUE: Video work plans (which will include getting familiar with software).**

-16: _Houses_, "The Question of Narrative," 204-213; Group 1: Hayden White, "The Value of Narrativity in the Representation of Reality," 5-27; Group 2: Hayden White, "The Fictions of Factual Representation," [= _Houses_, 214-229]. **DUE: Comments (on your article) on GitHub.
-Minor essay revisions in Markdown.
+16: _Houses_, "The Question of Narrative," 204-213; Group 1: Hayden White, "The Value of Narrativity in the Representation of Reality," 5-27; Group 2: Hayden White, "The Fictions of Factual Representation," [= _Houses_, 214-229]. **DUE: Comments (on your White article) on GitHub.
+Minor essay revisions (headings, links, lists, bold/italic, quotes) in Markdown.
 Continue outside research.**